ligato/docs/docs/plugins/vpp-plugins.md

 /vnf-agent/<label>/vpp/status/v2/interface/errors/<name>
 ```

-The interface status is meant to be read-only and published only by the vpp-agent.
+The interface status is read-only and published only by the VPP agent.

 Data provided by interface status: